Joel-Vitelli/Lippia-Mobile_Crodwar-Academy-2021/docs/README_Linux.md

 # Getting started
  [Download]: <https://github.com/Crowdar/Lippia-mobile-sample-project/archive/master.zip>
-- [Download] and unzip the source repository for this guide, or clone it using Git:
+- [Download] and unzip the source repository for this guide
+   or clone it using Git:
     ``` $ git clone https://github.com/Crowdar/Lippia-mobile-sample-project.git ```
 - Go to root directory
     ``` $ cd Lippia-mobile-sample-project ```